Diyari-Fariq-M-salih/UGV-Swarm-Method/proposed_project_UGV_notes_27112025.md

 - Discussion / Limitations
 - Conclusion

-These notes serve as the foundation for the report and the coding phase.
+These notes serve as the foundation for the report and the coding phase. so please pay attention :3